 I chose to awaken!

-His advice was simple – cut away ties, trim the fat (as in friends, family, possessions, attachments), and find solace in solitude.
-He told me to “use the solitude to connect with God and the Universe around you.”
+His advice was simple: cut emotional ties, trim the fat (as in friends, family, possessions, attachments), and find solace in solitude.
+He told me to “Use solitude to connect with God and the Universe”.

-I learned that God was waiting for me in the quiet.
-All I had to do was shut up and listen!
+God awaits me in silence.
+All I have to do is shut up and listen!